-is located Kukurpu Kukurpu southeast of Biu in Hawul government.
-The local ethnic maior groups Bura.
-Hausa. include: Kanuri, Yungur and Fulbe.
+Kukurpu is located southeast of Biu in Hawul local government.
+The major ethnic groups include; Bura, Hausa, Kanuri, Yungur and Fulbe.
 Some of the pastoralists are settled in the area and hardly move away even for dry season grazing.
 The transhumant however pass through and proceed further for the dry season.
 They begin the onward journey south in October to December and return in May to July.